Praptimishra667/eye_color_detector/README.md

 - Used `train_test_split` with `stratify=y` to maintain class balance.

 ### 3. Model Training
+- Trained three models:
-- Trained a `RandomForestClassifier` with 100 trees (`n_estimators=100`).
+  - `RandomForestClassifier` with 100 trees.
+  - `XGBClassifier` using the `mlogloss` evaluation metric.
+  - `SVC` with a linear kernel and probability estimates.
 - Used `random_state=42` for reproducibility.

 ### 4. Model Evaluation
-- Generated a classification report (precision, recall, F1-score).
+- Generated classification reports (precision, recall, F1-score).
-- Plotted a confusion matrix heatmap to visualize actual vs. predicted labels.
+- Plotted confusion matrix heatmaps for each model to visualize actual vs. predicted labels.

 ### 5. Visualization
 - Count plot to show distribution of eye colors.
-- Heatmap to display confusion matrix for model interpretation.
+- Confusion matrix heatmaps for Random Forest, XGBoost, and SVM.

 ---

 ## 📊 Example Outputs

-- **Confusion Matrix Heatmap**: Shows how well the model predicted each class.
+- **Confusion Matrix Heatmaps**: Show how well each model predicted eye color classes.
-- **Classification Report**: Summarizes performance metrics across all classes.
+- **Classification Reports**: Summarize performance metrics across all classes.
-- **Eye Color Distribution Plot**: Helps identify any class imbalance.
+- **Eye Color Distribution Plot**: Helps identify any class imbalance in the dataset.

 ---

 ## 🧠 Insights Gained

 - SNPs can be predictive of traits like eye color.
-- Random Forest performs well with categorical and tabular data.
+- Random Forest, XGBoost, and SVM each have strengths for tabular classification problems.
 - Stratified splits help maintain class proportions.
+- Model comparison helps identify the most effective algorithm for this dataset.
-- Visualization helps diagnose model strengths and weaknesses.
+- Visualization helps interpret prediction accuracy and areas of confusion.

+### 🔍 Model Comparison Insight

+- **Random Forest and XGBoost both fit the dataset perfectly.**
+  This suggests:
+  - The dataset may be relatively easy to separate.
+  - Or the models may be overfitting, especially if the dataset is synthetic and clean.

+- **SVM performs significantly worse**, especially for the green eye class.
+  Its linear decision boundary likely fails to capture the complexity present in the SNP feature space.

 ---